Avalanche Programs in Telluride

 New participants will learn the basics of companion rescue, while returning participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills after the course.
 This course meets guidelines set by the American Avalanche Association and also meets guidelines set by the International Commission for Alpine Rescue (ICAR).
 This course expands beyond what students learn in a Level 1 to more complex rescue scenarios.
 Students receive a certification card at the end of the course.

 Participants must bring appropriate gear for snow travel (skis or splitboard with skins or snowshoes), avalanche equipment (beacon, shovel, probe) and appropriate outerwear for a day in the mountains.
 The course will run storm or shine, so please come prepared for the elements.
+All students are expected to bring, and be familiar with using, a three-antennae avalanche transceiver with a flagging function.

-Each course runs one day from 8 a.m. to 5 p.m.
+The course runs one day from 8 a.m. to 5 p.m.

-- Personal protective and avalanche rescue equipment
+- Review personal protective and avalanche rescue equipment

 - Identify and familiarize students with winter personal protective, avalanche rescue, and self-evacuation equipment and their proper use